-Print Name of Student: Student Acknowledger ment and Pledge I acknowledge receiving and/or being provided electronic Diocesan policies.
-I have read these materials and understa order to help keep my school safe, I pledge to adhere to all S nd all the rules, responsibilities, and expectations.
-In I understand that the Student and Family Handbook and So the year and that such changes are available on the School of , , , I understand that I have an obligation to actively support treating my peers, teachers, school administrators and sta respect at all times, as being made in the image and likeness ff, priests, seminarians, and all campus visitors with I understand that my failure to return this acknowledgement for knowing or complying with School and Diocesan rules, page 1 Student Signature Date Parent or Guardian Acl knowledgement I acknowledge receiving and/or being provided electronic a policies.
-I have read these materials and understand all the I understand that the Student/Parent Handbook and Schoo and that such changes are available on the School or Dioces I understand that I have an obligation to actively support treating my peers, teachers, school administrators and sta respect at all times, as being made in the image and likeness ff, priests, seminarians, and all campus visitors with I understand that my failure to return this acknowledgement for knowing or complying with School and Diocesan rules, page 1 • Parent or Guardian Signature Date
+Print Name of Student: Churchaut Aalus auda daan want and Blades Student Acknowledgen nent and Pledge I acknowledge receiving and/or being provided electronic Diocesan policies.
+I have read these materials and understa order to help keep my school safe, I pledge to adhere to all S and all the rules, responsibilities, and expectations.
+In I understand that the Student and Family Handbook and School and Diocesan policies may be amended during the year and that such changes are available on the School or Diocesan website or in the school office.
+I understand that I have an obligation to actively support the Catholic culture of my school that begins with treating my peers, teachers, school administrators and staff, priests, seminarians, and all campus visitors with respect at all times, as being made in the image and likeness of God.
+Student Signature Date Parent or Guardian Ack knowledgement I acknowledge receiving and/or being provided electronic a policies.
+I have read these materials and understand all the r I understand that the Student/Parent Handbook and Schoo and that such changes are available on the School or Diocesa I understand that I have an obligation to actively support treating my peers, teachers, school administrators and sta respect at all times, as being made in the image and likeness ff, priests, seminarians, and all campus visitors with I understand that my failure to return this acknowledge responsible for knowing or complying with School and Dioce Parent or Guardian Signature Date